1951–52 Northern Rugby Football League season

 The 1951–52 Rugby Football League season was the 57th season of rugby league football.

 Season summary

 Wigan won their eighth Championship when they beat Bradford Northern 13-6 in the play-off final.
 Bradford had ended the regular season as the league leaders.

 The Challenge Cup Winners were Workington Town who beat Featherstone Rovers 18-10 in the final.

 Liverpool Stanley was renamed Liverpool City, and Cardiff, and Doncaster joined the league.

 Wigan won the Lancashire League, and Huddersfield won the Yorkshire League.
-Wigan beat Leigh 14–6 to win the Lancashire Cup, and Wakefield Trinity beat Keighley 17–3 to win the Yorkshire Cup.